-Qualifications: No formal training required.
-Employers often look for expertise in a variety of fields from health care to taxes.
-If you're interested in résumé and cover letter jobs, Certified Professional Résumé Writers and Nationally Certified Résumé Writers credentials might be required.
-For newsier publications, a grasp of the Associated Press Style or the Chicago Manual of Style might be necessary.
-Plus, Strunk & White's Elements of Style never goes out of style.
+Qualifications: No formal training is required.
+Employers often look for expertise in a variety of fields, from health care to taxes to résumé writing.
+For newsier publications, a grasp of the Associated Press Stylebook or the Chicago Manual of Style might be necessary.
+Plus, The Elements of Style by Strunk and White never goes out of style.

 Kerry Hannon, AARP jobs expert, is a career transition expert and an award-winning author.
 Her books include What's Next?
 Finding Your Passion and Your Dream Job in Your Forties, Fifties and Beyond and Great Jobs for Everyone 50+: Finding Work That Keeps You Happy and Healthy … and Pays the Bills.
 Follow her on Twitter @kerryhannon.